Intermittent fasting

 • Aronia Biotic – balances intestinal flora, dosage: 1 capsule per day.

-My recommendation is to listen to your body: test and see which version feels best.
+My recommendation is to listen to your body: try them out and see which one makes you feel best.
 Don't overdo it!

 I started with a break of 14 hours and 3 meals, then went to 16 hours, then to 18 hours and 2 meals, and finally to one meal a day - effortlessly, naturally.